 Dye-Sensitized Solar Cells are defined by their low production costs and interesting technical features, including transparency, ease of processing and stability.
-Tailoring the physicochemical properties of the three main components of the cell (organic dye, nanocrystalline semiconductor and redox couple in the electrolyte) is of paramount importance for optimizing the performance of the devices.32 suitable anchoring group is required to attach to the semiconducting material, and, lastly, high extinction coefficients and absorption in the visible and NIR region are important for efficient harvesting.33 A vast amount of organic sensitizers have been tested in this respect, with the best performances being achieved dves, 34,35 Ru-polypyridyl porphyrins (Por)^{31,36} (Figure 7).
+Tailoring the physicochemical properties of the three main components of the cell (organic dye, nanocrystalline semiconductor and redox couple in the electrolyte) is of paramount importance for optimizing the performance of the devices.

+The selected organic dye should fulfill certain requirements: it is necessary to possess appropriate HOMO and LUMO levels for dye regeneration and charge injection into the $TiO_2$ .
+In addition, a suitable anchoring group is required to attach to the semiconducting material, and, lastly, high extinction coefficients and absorption in the visible and NIR region are also important for efficient lightharvesting.33 A vast amount of organic sensitizers have been tested in this respect, with the best performances being achieved dves, with Ru-polypyridyl and porphyrins (Por) (Figure 7).
 The strong overlap of their absorption with the terrestrial solar spectrum together with their synthetic versatility, accountable for engineering the molecular properties, makes them ideal sensitizers for DSSCs.